 2 Meet the characters.
+Listen to the Hello, I'm Kenny! song.
 (Track 04)

 Show children the Kenny flashcard.
 Ask Who's this?
 Say Hello, Kenny.
 Encourage the children to copy you.
 Show the Molly and Billy flashcards.
 Elicit their names.